David Oxley • Artist • Creative Technologist • Edinburgh

 Explore the work

-Different routes into my practice, from recent projects and public events to process notes and finished artworks.
+Different routes into my practice, from finished artworks and interactive systems to public events, collaborations and notes on process.

 Sphaerosymphony